HelikarLab/ccNetViz/src/plugins/README.md

   }

   _draw() {
-    this.canvas = document.createElement('canvas');
+    // Creating a canvas and drawing to 2d context. this.canvas = document.createElement('canvas');
     this.canvas.width = 16;
     this.canvas.height = 16;

     this.context = this.canvas.getContext('2d');
     this.context.fillStyle = '#333333';

     this.context.beginPath();
     this.context.lineTo(8, 0);
     this.context.lineTo(16, 8);